danomatika/ofxMidi/README.md

 ### Using static ofxMidi objects on Linux causes seg faults

 Avoid creating static ofxMidiIn / ofxMidiOut objects on Linux as the compiler seems to set creation order so they are created *before* ALSA is ready.
 This leads to a confirmed seg fault on Ubuntu and probably all other flavors of Linux using ALSA.
-The midi apis on Windows and OSX do not share this problem.
+The midi apis on Windows and macOS do not share this problem.

 Instead create a static ofPtr and initialize it later: